HEP-FCC/fcc-tutorials/CONTRIBUTING.md

 ### Using `venv` (recommended)

 #### Requirements
-Make sure you have `venv` (virtual environment) in your working directory
+Make sure you have `venv` (virtual environment) in your working directory.
+It can be created with the following command:
 ```
 $ python3 -m venv venv
 ```
-Activate it in the shell and install the requirements
+Activate it in the shell and install the requirements, which are gathered in a file provided by the repository.
 ```
 $ source venv/bin/activate
 pip3 install -r requirements.txt
 ```
-Your shell prompt will be augmented by the `(venv)` prefix, e.g.
+After sourcing, your shell prompt will be augmented by the `(venv)` prefix, e.g.
 ```
 (venv) mylaptop:~/fcc/fcc-tutorials
 ```